 Most 1930s men’s trousers were quite wide compared to today’s slim-fitting trend.
 They came in solid colors as well as big plaids, checks, and windowpane that were more interesting and more casual than their dress pant siblings.
 In summer, white, ivory, light grey, and light tan were preferred over dark colors.
 Light wools were gradually being replaced by light flannels, linen, sailcloth, gabardine, and rayon blends.
 In fall/winter, the brown corduroy pant was a comfortable, soft and casual pant option.

-Trousers belted about 3 inches or so above the naval and hung down in long column-like shapes.
+Trousers belted about 3 inches or so above the navel and hung down in long column-like shapes.
 The crotch was a deep drop to mid-thigh for ample room.
-Pant legs cuffed at the bottom for more casual wear and were straight hemmed for more professional attire.
+Pant legs cuffed at the bottom for more casual wear, and were straight hemmed for more professional attire.
 A strongly pressed pleat down the center completed the look in the mid to late 1930s.

 The college kids set the fashion for men and inspired new styles seen in Hollywood movies.
 The wide “Hollywood” waistband appeared in the late 1930s and caught on with the young and trendy.
 It was not worn with a belt or suspenders.

 Most casual pants were worn with a belt.
 Suspenders were still worn by some older men or working classes who purchased hand-me-down clothing with suspender buttons already attached.
 Suspenders were not meant to be seen, only worn under a jacket, yet Hollywood movies love to costume men with suspenders over a work shirt and pants (often with belt loops, too).

 Blue jeans were usually sold as workwear for men.
-However, the popularity of TV stars and singing cowboys such as Gene Autry and Roy Rogers made Westernwear something city slickers could wear on the weekends.
-Slim fitting Levi’s blue jeans paired with a brightly colored silk cowboy shirt, shiny silver buckle belt, cowboy boots, and big western hat.
+However, the popularity of TV stars and singing cowboys such as Gene Autry and Roy Rogers made Westernwear something city slickers could wear on the weekends — Levi’s blue jeans paired with a brightly colored silk cowboy shirt, shiny silver buckle belt, cowboy boots, and big western hat.